These 3-Ingredient Sweet Potato Oatmeal Cookies are easy, soft sweet potato breakfast cookies packed with nutrients and vegetables.

 First, peel and trim the ends of the orange sweet potatoes.

-Then, dice into small cubes – the smaller, the faster they cook.
+Then, dice them into small cubes – the smaller, the faster they cook.

 Finally, pick your favorite cooking option.